 here’s what the statistics show at a high level:

-- 82% of marketersspend between 0% and 20% of their budgetson email.
+- marketersspend an average of 7.8% of their budgetson email.

 - mid-sized companies spendbetween $9 and $1,000 per monthon email marketing.